merkys/ChemOnomatopist/README.md

 * Incorrect addition/omission of unambiguous locants
 * Incorrect addition/omission of parentheses
 * Monocycles with multiple substituents are sometimes named incorrectly
+* Linear compounds with heteroatoms are usually named incorrectly

 ## Contributors